piriyajeishree410/piriyajeishree410.github.io/README.md

 ### Assignment 2: Airbnb Listings Demo Page

-This assignment was about working with **AJAX, JSON, and dynamic content rendering with JavaScript**.
+This assignment was about working with AJAX, JSON, and dynamic content rendering with JavaScript.
+**Click on the 'Boston Stays' tab in the navigation bar, and you will land on this page.**
 I repurposed the [Airbnb Listings Demo Project](https://github.com/john-guerra/Airbnb_Listings_demo_page) and customized it to meet all assignment requirements.

 #### Features